 My role is to communicate all the work that goes on here at Diabetes UK Cymru and raise awareness of diabetes in Wales.
-This includes speaking to people via Facebook, Twitter , Instagram, our website and also local and national media.
-If you’re interested in sharing your story with us and other people living with diabetes, I’d love to hear from you: firstname.lastname@example.org .
+This includes speaking to people via Facebook, Twitter, our website and also local and national media.
+If you’re interested in sharing your story with us and other people living with diabetes, I’d love to hear from you at email@example.com

 I work closely with our family groups and support them to organise events, which are a fantastic way for families to meet each other and share their experiences.
 I develop our volunteering opportunities across Wales and organise the annual Volunteer Conference and Inspire Awards, which recognise and reward the amazing work of our volunteers.

-I provide support and training to all our current volunteers and recruit for new volunteers, especially for our Know Your Risk events across Wales.
+I provide support and training to all our current volunteers and recruit for new volunteers.
 I manage awareness events and arrange for volunteers to attend on our behalf to raise awareness of diabetes and promote our services.
-I help the Volunteer Development Manager to support our local groups, attend group meetings and provide advice and support.
+I help the Partnership Development Manager to support our local groups, attend group meetings and provide advice and support.